Insight

 Use the systems that already hold the work

 Owner reporting is most useful when it pulls from the systems where the work already lives.
-Otherwise the team ends up maintaining a second reporting workflow that creates new manual drag just to explain the first one.
+Otherwise the team ends up maintaining a second reporting workflow that creates new manual work just to explain the first one.

 The goal is not more reporting.
 It is a better operating view.